holos-run/holos/doc/md/api/author/v1alpha4.md

     // ArgoCD Application.
     Namespace string `json:",omitempty"`

+    // Kustomization represents the kustomization used to transform resources.
+    Kustomization map[string]any `json:",omitempty"`

     // BuildPlan represents the derived BuildPlan produced for the holos render
     // component command.
     BuildPlan core.BuildPlan